purton-tech/cloak/www/content/pages/privacy.md

 the purposes of the processing;

-the categories of personal data concerned;
+the environments of personal data concerned;

-the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations;
+the recipients or environments of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations;

 where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;